chainreactors/urlfounder/README.md

 ```
 Usage:
 ./urlfounder [flags]

 Flags:
 INPUT:
     -d, -domain string[]  domains to find urls for
     -dL, -list string     file containing list of domains for url discovery

     SOURCE:
     -s, -sources string[]           specific sources to use for discovery.
 Use -ls to display all available sources.
     -all                            use all sources for enumeration (slow)
     -es, -exclude-sources string[]  sources to exclude from enumeration (-es alienvault,zoomeye)

 FILTER:
     -m, -match string[]   url or list of url to match (file or comma separated)
     -f, -filter string[]   url or list of url to filter (file or comma separated)

 RATE-LIMIT:
     -rl, -rate-limit int  maximum number of http requests to send per second
-   -t int                number of concurrent goroutines for resolving (-active
-                                                                                only) (default 10)
+    -t int                number of concurrent goroutines for resolving (-active only) (default 10)

 OUTPUT:
     -o, -output string       file to write output to
     -oJ, -json               write output in JSONL(ines) format
     -oD, -output-dir string  directory to write output (-dL only)
     -cs, -collect-sources    include all sources in the output (-json only)
-   -silent             show only urls in output
+    -sT, -status             include StatusCode in output
-   -version            show version of urlfounder
-   -v                  show verbose output
-   -nc, -no-color      disable color in output
+    -tI, -title              include url titles in output
-   -ls, -list-sources  list all available sources
-   -stats              report source statistics

-OPTIMIZATION:
-   -timeout int   seconds to wait before timing out (default 30)
-   -max-time int  minutes to wait for enumeration results (default 10)

-Process finished with the exit code 0
+CONFIGURATION:
+    -config string                flag config file (default "/root/.config/urlfounder/config.yaml")
+    -pc, -provider-config string  provider config file (default "/root/.config/urlfounder/provider-config.yaml")
+    -r string[]                   comma separated list of resolvers to use
+    -aC, -active                  display active urls only
+    -proxy string                 http proxy to use with urlfounder

+DEBUG:
     -silent             show only urls in output
     -version            show version of urlfounder
     -v                  show verbose output
     -nc, -no-color      disable color in output
     -ls, -list-sources  list all available sources
     -stats              report source statistics

 OPTIMIZATION:
     -timeout int   seconds to wait before timing out (default 30)
     -max-time int  minutes to wait for enumeration results (default 10)
 ```

 # Installation